mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 9 |An unknown vessel, similar to a scout ship, is in orbit around a planet or moon.
 | 10 |One moon is emitting copious amounts of longwave radiation.
 | 11 |Scans pick up that one of the planets will explode in 1D20 days.
-| 12 |Readings show a massive solar fl are is expected in 1D6 days.
+| 12 |Readings show a massive solar flare is expected in 1D6 days.
 | 13 |Some great gravitational force has recently shifted the orbits of several planets.
-| 14 |A jettisoned fl ight recorder is in orbit around a moon.
+| 14 |A jettisoned flight recorder is in orbit around a moon.
 | 15 |An undocumented ring system is around one of the planets.
 | 16 |A moon has broken apart and is showering the planet below with debris.
 | 17 |One planet is emitting strange radio waves.